• Skip to primary navigation

 Jump to:

-• Healthy Sweet Potato Chocolate Brownies Sugar Free
+• Amazing Sweet Potato Brownies (No Sugar & Flourless)

-• Raw Sweet Potato!
-These days you can get all types and colors of sweet potatoes at the store.
+• Raw sweet potato increases the fiber and makes these brownie fudgy without flour.
 Make sure to buy a bright orange potato with reddy brown skin, you can scratch the skin a bit to make sure it's bright orange inside (and not white).
 You will need about 1 medium potato for this recipe.

 • Sweet potatoes contain prebiotic fiber which is going to help improve the balance of your gut bacteria.
-Essentially prebiotics increases the number of good bacteria in your intestines.
-Cold (or cool) sweet potatoes increase prebiotic fiber even more, therefore cold brownies are a win win!
+Essentially, prebiotics increase the amount of good bacteria in your intestines.
+Cold, or cool, sweet potatoes increase prebiotic fiber even more, therefore, cold brownies are a win win!

 • Rich in antioxidants, including beta-carotene, sweet potatoes can help protect against oxidative damage.

-• Almond butter is a crucial ingredient as there is no butter or oil in this recipe, the almond butter has the necessary fat needed to provide tender brownies.
-It is also an awesome source of healthy fat (and protein) as it is a whole food containing more nutrients than just having oil in brownies which is high calories for low vitamins and minerals.
-And let's be real almond butter tastes amazing!
-Another awesome chocolate almond protein snack is this recipe for RX bars!
+• Almond butter is a crucial ingredient, as there is no butter or oil in this recipe, the almond butter has the necessary fat needed to provide tender brownies.
+I like using almond butter because it's an awesome source of healthy fat (and protein) as it is a whole food containing more nutrients than just having oil in brownies, which is high calories for low vitamins and minerals.
+If you want to make your own almond butter, use this recipe.

-• Cocoa powder!
-You can't have brownies without a source of cocoa!
+• Cocoa powder makes these brownies super chocolatey (instead of melted chocolate).
 I buy my cocoa powder from Organic Matters.

 ½ inch chunks of sweet potato in a pot.